method5/method5/uninstall_method5.md

 Remove from Management Server
 -----------------------------

 Run these steps as a DBA on the management server.
+To make sure you really want to do this, the step is commented out.
+Remove the multiline comment and unindent before running.

+/*
-Stop current jobs:
+	--Stop current jobs:
 	begin
 		method5.m5_pkg.stop_jobs;
 	end;
 	/

-Drop house-keeping and global data dictionary jobs:
+	--Drop house-keeping and global data dictionary jobs: declare

-	declare
 		procedure drop_job_not_exists(p_job_name varchar2) is
 			v_unknown_job exception;